MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Support for the AV1 codec for HTML videos**.
 The AV1 media format offers improved quality with better bandwidth efficiency.
 Microsoft Edge now can play back AV1-encoded content.

-- **The Storage Access API is now available**.
+- **The Storage Access API is available**.
 The Storage Access API allows access to first-party storage in a third-party context when a user has provided a direct intent to allow storage that would otherwise be blocked by the browser's current configuration.
 For more information, see [Storage Access API](https://www.chromestatus.com/feature/5612590694662144).

-- **Send to OneNote is now available for Microsoft Edge Collections**.
+- **Send to OneNote is available for Microsoft Edge Collections**.
 Everyone's excited to be able to send the information they've gathered in Collections to OneNote, where they can append it to a larger project and collaborate with others!
 And even more importantly, in Microsoft Edge 85, you'll be able send content to *Office for Mac* products (Word, Excel, and OneNote) for both MSA and Azure Active Directory.

 - **DevTools updates**.
 The following updates are included with this release:

-   - Microsoft Edge DevTools now supports Surface Duo emulation.
+   - Microsoft Edge DevTools supports Surface Duo emulation.
 The Microsoft Edge DevTools can emulate the Surface Duo so you can test how your web content will look on dual-screen devices.
-To turn on this experiment in DevTools, enter Device Mode by pressing Ctrl+Shift+M* on Windows or Command+Shift+M on macOS, and then select Surface Duo from the device drop-down.
+To turn on this experiment in DevTools, enter Device Mode by pressing Ctrl+Shift+M on Windows or Command+Shift+M on macOS, and then select Surface Duo from the device drop-down list.
    - Microsoft Edge DevTools lets you match keyboard shortcuts to VS Code.
-The Microsoft Edge DevTools now support customizing keyboard shortcuts in the DevTools to match  your editor/IDE.
+The Microsoft Edge DevTools supports customizing keyboard shortcuts in the DevTools to match your editor/IDE.
 In Microsoft Edge 85, we are adding the ability to match DevTools keyboard shortcuts to VS Code.
 This change will help increase productively across VS Code and DevTools.<br> For more details, see [What's New In DevTools (Microsoft Edge 85)](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/whats-new/2020/06/devtools).

 ### Policy updates